India vs Philippines for Outsourcing (2026): Cost, ROI, Skills & Which to Pick

 This is the big one that founders underestimate.

-Philippines: industry leaders have said contact centers “typically have higher attrition, around 40%.”
-(That’s from IT and Business Process Association of the Philippines commentary reported in local business coverage.)
-There’s also survey reporting via Contact Center Association of the Philippines (run with Willis Towers Watson) showing voluntary attrition trends: 31% in 2022, dipping to 19% in the first half of 2023, and estimates of ~25–30% for full-year 2023.
+Philippines: Industry leaders have said contact centers “typically have higher attrition, around 40%.”
+There’s also a survey reporting via Contact Centre Association of the Philippines (run with Willis Towers Watson) showing voluntary attrition trends: 31% in 2022, dipping to 19% in the first half of 2023, and estimates of ~25–30% for full-year 2023.

 India: the NASSCOM + Indeed report flags high attrition (25%–30%) as a critical issue for a meaningful chunk of BPM organizations.